SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/freetext-search.md

 ---
 uid: help-en-search-freetext
-title: Freetext search
+title: Free-text search
-description: Freetext search
+description: Free-text search
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: CRM
+keywords: free-text, search
-so.topic: help
+so.topic: howto
 language: en
 ---

-# Freetext search
+# Free-text search

 > [!NOTE]
-> If the freetext search fields is not visible in the upper right corner, this option has not been activated in SuperOffice Settings and maintenance.
+> If the free-text search fields is not visible in the upper right corner, this option has not been activated in SuperOffice Settings and maintenance.

-The text field at the upper right in SuperOffice CRM is used for freetext searches.
+The text field at the upper right in SuperOffice CRM is used for free-text searches.

 This lets you search in SuperOffice CRM for any text that users have entered in the database, such as company name, department, information about contacts and follow-ups.
 You can search for text from the **Document** dialog, but you cannot search the actual contents of documents.

-![Freetext search -screenshot][img1]
+![Free-text search -screenshot][img1]

 > [!NOTE]
-> Certain words are ignored in a freetext search.
+> Certain words are ignored in a free-text search.
 These are defined in SuperOffice Settings and maintenance.

-## Freetext searched from the text field
+## Free-text searched from the text field

 1. Type in the text to search for, entering at least three letters.
 2. Press **ENTER** to start the search.